 I love love love Croatia.
 It's so unique.
 You'd be missing out if you didn't head to one of the islands.
 They are breathtaking.
 I recommend Hvar, but they are all nice.
 Plitvice lakes are also incredible and on of the top national parks in Europe.
-Dubrovnik is a definite, but you may want to stop in a smaller beach town like Split or Pula (which has ancient roman ruins). over 2 years agoAnswered by Aleks via WorldNomads.com
+Dubrovnik is a definite, but you may want to stop in a smaller beach town like Split or Pula (which has ancient roman ruins). almost 3 years agoAnswered by Aleks via WorldNomads.com